AT DISTRICT 45 WE ARE COLLABORATING WITH OUR COMMUNITY TO PREPARE ALL OUR STUDENTS TO SUCCESSFULLY NAVIGATE A DYNAMIC WORLD.

 - Keep Our Children Safe and Secure

 - Prepare All Our Students to Successfully Navigate a Dynamic World

 The plan centers on building a new Early Childhood Center and moving all early childhood programming to this new building.
 This will increase instructional time and academic performance for our students and lead to operational savings due to consolidation.
 It will also free up space at our elementary schools to pursue additional improvements.

 Using this additional space, we will then be able to make upgrades to our schools.
 We will implement full-day kindergarten, which will increase academic and social emotional learning for our early learners and provide childcare savings for parents.
 We will make necessary safety and security upgrades at all schools, including secure entrances, alarms, and secure doors, as well as increasing parking and improving drop-off zones.
 We will continue to upgrade our technology to broaden our student learning experience and enhance our curriculum.
-And we will provide science labs and music rooms that include specific instructional space and enhanced curriculum in science, technology, and math as well as optimized spaces and increased opportunities for children in band, choir, and music.
+And we will provide science labs and music rooms that include specific instructional space and enhanced curriculum in science, technology, and math as well as optimized spaces and increased opportunities for children in band, choir, orchestra, and music.